-For most questions, you will be required to answer “Yes”, “No,” or “Unknown”.
+For most questions, you will be required to answer “Yes”, “No,” “Unknown,” or in some cases "NA" for "not applicable."
 Each answer must be based on your actual knowledge.

 Consider each answer carefully.
-If you are unsure how to answer, ask your real estate agent or attorney.
+If unsure how to answer, ask your real estate agent or attorney.

-Although answers to the questions in the disclosure statement need only to be based on your “actual knowledge,” a buyer may not believe that you didn't know about a particularly obvious defect.
-If toxic mold is growing under the kitchen sink, smells odd, and is visibly obvious, but you fail to disclose it, a buyer may infer that you knew of the mold, and therefore sue you upon discovering it after the sale.
+Although answers to the questions in the disclosure statement need only be based on your “actual knowledge,” a buyer might not believe that you didn't know about a particularly obvious defect.
+If toxic mold is growing under the kitchen sink, smells odd, and is visibly obvious, but you fail to disclose it, a buyer could infer that you knew of the mold, and therefore sue you upon discovering it after the sale.

 In addition to state-mandated disclosures, for certain older houses, federal law also requires a lead paint disclosure.
 (42 U.S. Code § 4852d).
 If your house was built before 1978, you must provide the buyer both a pamphlet titled “Protect Your Family From Lead in Your Home” and a lead paint disclosure.
 Additional information and sample forms can be found on the HUD website.

-To protect his or her investment, a buyer may have the house professionally inspected.
+To protect their investment, buyers may have the house professionally inspected.
 An inspector will do a thorough examination of the house and likely prepare a written report.
 However, the inspector can’t see water damage through fresh paint, determine whether underground plumbing is leaking, or otherwise find hidden defects.
 If an inspector misses a defect you knew about and failed to disclose and perhaps even took steps to hide, you are at risk of being sued.